-- An inspection report is required for total face amount over \$5,000,000 - A cover letter justifying the total insurance in-force and pending must be enclosed with any new request over \$5,000,000 - A cover letter and/or a financial questionnaire can be required when it is hard to justify the amount - The in-force insurance is included in the assessment of the maximum total face amount
+- A Financial Questionnaire is required for face amounts between \$5,000,001 and \$10,000,000. - An Inspection Report is required for total face amounts over \$10,000,000. - A Cover Letter\ justifying the total insurance in-force and pending must be enclosed with any new request over \$10,000,000. - A Cover Letter\ and/or 2 years Notice of Assessment may be required when it is difficult to justify the face amount requested. - The in-force insurance is included in the assessment of the maximum total face amount.

-Conditions Requirements Guidelines Answers of the Financial section from the Eligibility section of the application Age Annual Income Multiplication Factor (salary, bonuses, commissions) Canadian Net Worth 18-30 30 Adults 31-40 25 + WITH income 41-50 20 Canadian Net 51-60 15 Worth Amount 61-65 10 66-70 5 70 of \$200,000 people section) Answers of the Financial section from the Age Amount (the h nighest amount) Adults WITHOUT Eligibility section of the application The eligible insurance amount will be assessed with the Personal Net Worth < 50 years \$500,000 or 50% of the spouse income 51 to 70 years \$250,000 or 50% of the amount for which the spouse qualifies Elderly people Answers of the Financial section from the Eligibility section of the application Possibility Canadian NOn a case-cover lette 70 years: maximum of \$200,000 lossibility for higher amount depending on the canadian Net Worth and the Foreign Net Worth on a case-by-case basis for higher amounts with a lover letter justifying the amount requested and the urpose of insurance Students Answers of the Financial section from the Eligibility section of the application More than \$500,000: cover letter In general, a maximum of \$500,000 On a case-by-case basis for higher amounts with a cover letter Children/ Teenagers Answers of the Financial section from the Eligibility section of the application More than \$500,000 and/or if the grandparents are taking out the insurance: cover letter In general, a maximum of \$500,000 On a case-by-case basis for higher amounts with a cover letter Charitable donation Answers of the Financial section from the Eligibility section of the application A cover letter - On a case- cover lette by-case basis for higher r amounts with a Foreign Net Worth Answers of the Financial section from the Eligibility section of the application Official documents for verification coming from an international institution, in French or in English, dated within 6 months: Bank accounts Investments holdings Copy of the Canadian Tax Return (T1 and T1135) • Up to - Calculation • 25% (WITH • 50% (for 50% of the total face an a maximum of \$5,000,0 n of the applicable Foreign of NONVERIFIED Foreign HOUT official documents of VERIFIED Foreign Ass 4 official documents) 000 gn Net Worth: n Assets s) AND
+Conditions Requirements Guidelines ; Answers to the financial questions in the application Age Canadian Annual Income Multiplication Factor (salary, bonuses, commissions) Canadian Net Worth A 1 1 18-30 30 Adults WITH 31-40 25 + income 41-50 20 Canadian Net Worth 51-60 15 Amount 61-65 10 66-70 5 70 Maximum o (see Elderly pe Answers to the financial questions in Age Amount (the hi ighes t amount) Adults WITHOUT the application - The eligible insurance amount will be assessed with the Personal Net Worth < 50 years \$500,000 or 50% of the for which the spouse q income 51 to 70 years \$250,000 or 50% of the amount for which the spouse qualifies Elderly people Answers to the financial questions in the application - AdditionWorth a- On a casea Cover > 70 years: maximum of \$200,000 Additional amount possible based on Canadian Net Worth and Foreign Net Worth On a case-by-case basis for higher amounts with a Cover Letter justifying the amount of insurance requested and the purpose of insurance Students Answers to the financial questions in the application In generOn a case ral, a maximum of \$500,00 se-by-case basis for higher 00 - More than \$500,000: Cover Letter er letter Children/ Teenagers Answers to the financial questions in the application More than \$500,000 and/or if the grandparents are taking out the insurance: Cover Letter In general, a maximum of \$500,000 On a case-by-case basis for higher amounts with a Cover Letter On a case-by-case basis for higher amounts with a Cover Letter Can justify for Up to 50% of the total face amount and Up to a maximum of \$5,000,000 Calculation of the Foreign Net Worth amount that can be applied: 25% of NONVERIFIED Foreign Assets (WITHOUT official documents) AND 50% of VERIFIED Foreign Assets (WITH official documents) unts with a Charitable donation - Answers to the financial questions in the application- A Cover Letter unts with a Foreign Net Worth Answers to the financial questions in the application Verification of information with official documents from an international institution, in French or in English, dated within 6 months of the application date: Bank accounts Investments holdings Copy of the Canadian Tax Return (T1 and T1135) nount that can

-^{} Cover letter: see Cover letter chart on page 10 and 11.
+\ Cover Letter: see Cover Letter chart on pages 10 and 11.